Latest news:

 More specifically governors support the process of setting an improvement plan and then conduct visits and check data to ensure the school is delivering planned improvements.
 Schools are expected to be aware of their own strengths and weaknesses and governors also ensure that the school maintains an accurate self-evaluation.
 This will include challenge based on pupil performance data (both attainment and progress) as well as other educational evidence the governors obtain.
 Governors also monitor pupil wellbeing through attendance data, pupil surveys and visits.
 In a Church of England school such as Brabourne, governors are responsible for ensuring the Christian Distinctiveness of the school is promoted and the ethos and values of the school are maintained.

 Governors are responsible for the recruitment and performance management of the Headteacher.
 They are also involved in the recruitment of other teachers and approve performance related pay decisions based on target setting and appraisals conducted by the Headteacher.
+However, there is also a duty of care to the Headteacher and all staff – their wellbeing is as important as that of the pupils.

 Governors also make sure the budget projections are realistic and that the financial systems are robust.
 School spending is reviewed in detail and challenged based on bench-marking against other similar schools and against the forecast.